Gerallt Lloyd Owen

-Gerallt Lloyd Owen (6 November 1944 – 15 July 2014) was a Welsh-language poet.
+Gerallt Lloyd Owen (6 November 1944 – 15 July 2014) was a Welsh-language poet who lived in Llandwrog.
 He is considered to be one of Wales's leading "strict-metre" poets.

 Works

 Owen began as a "political poet" in the 1960s, often using medieval forms or imagery for purposes of promoting Welsh nationalism.
 His political works at times satirized the failings of the Welsh people, or Welsh history, rather than simply praising them.